browserengineering/book/book/invalidation.md

 Invalidating layout fields
 ==========================

-Protecting every `width` field is good.
-And every time we protect another field, we save some layout work and potentially also some memory (if we can avoid re-allocating something).
-So let's expand our invalidation efforts to every other layout field, such as `x`, `y`, and `height`.
+By protecting the `width` field, we were able to avoid re-building the layout tree when it changes.
+This saves some layout work and potentially also some memory, but it doesn't take layout time down to zero, because we still have to *traverse* the whole layout tree.
+We can use invalidation to skip this work too, but to do that, we first have to expand invalidation to every other layout field, such as `x`, `y`, and `height`.
 As with `width`, let's start with `DocumentLayout` and `BlockLayout`, which tend to be simpler.

 Let's start with `x` positions.
 On `DocumentLayout`, we can just `set` the `x` position: